-Our Frontline Spotlight Series highlights members of our Frontline Advisory Board.
-Board members partner with us to better understand the frontline experience and disrupt workplace power dynamics.
+Our Frontline Spotlight Series highlights members of our Frontline Advisory Council.
+Council members partner with us to better understand the frontline experience and disrupt workplace power dynamics.

 Name: Raneigh Aguilera